Senate Bill No. 343

 (iii) a statement that the applicant is authorized to auction used motor vehicles, recreational vehicles, trailers, semitrailers, special mobile equipment, motorcycles, and quadricycles under one license.
 A licensed auto auction may not auction a new motor vehicle except when authorized by a new motor vehicle manufacturer, importer, distributor, or representative thereof, for the purpose of conducting a closed-factory fleet sale to dispose of new motor vehicles by the franchisor (manufacturer, distributor, or importer) to franchisee purchasers when the purchasers are licensed new motor vehicle dealers purchasing new motor vehicle line-makes authorized by their respective franchise, sales, or distributor agreements.
 An auto auction licensed under the provisions of this section shall notify and update the department with current fleet sale agreements between the auto auction and franchisor.
 An auto auction may not conduct a factory fleet sale unless authorized or appointed by a franchisor licensed under part 2 of this chapter.

 (b) Each application must be accompanied by a bond of

-conduct business in accordance with the requirements of the law.
-All bonds must run to the state of Montana, must be
+applicant shall conduct business in accordance with the requirements of the law.
+All bonds must run to the state of

 (2) An auto auction's license must be renewed and paid for annually to the department, and an application for relicensure must be filed by January 1 of each year.
 The fee required for each first-time applicant is $500 and for subsequent renewal applications is $100 each year.
 Upon receipt of a properly completed application, fee, and bond, the department shall issue the auto auction license and assign an auto auction license number for each applicant in a manner determined by the department.
 Auto auctions dealing in motor vehicles may sell only to licensed dealers and wholesalers.